 The great new battle in the wrestling community is FloWrestling vs. Rokfin, and this article will help you understand the ins and outs of both platforms so you can make an informed decision before you subscribe to either.

 Since 2006, FloWrestling has held a firm grip on content in the wrestling world.
 Even with Intermat, The Open Mat, and other news sites, FloWrestling found a way to captivate wrestling fans with high quality, on-the-mat sports coverage.
 But with Martin Floreani’s newest creation Rokfin taking the wrestling world by storm, is FloWrestling still good enough to keep wrestling fans attracted at a high price point?
-If you’re having difficulty deciding which site to use, keep reading to find out whether you should subscribe to FloWrestling or sign up for Rokfin.
+If you’re having difficulty deciding which site to use or just want to know “what does FloWrestling cost?“, then keep reading to find out whether you should subscribe to FloWrestling or sign up for Rokfin.